PABLO TORRES, President

 Matt has been an active member of the DC Tri Club since 2005.
 He has long served as a coach, mentor, and volunteer for various club programs and events and looks forward to doing even more to help our athletes realize their full potential in his role as Director of Programs.

-GABI TORRES, Dir. of Partnerships
+GABI TORRES, Dir. of Membership Development

 Gabi joined the DC Tri Club board in 2014 as the Director of Training.
 Gabi returns to the board this year as the Director of Partnership where she is responsible for maintaining and establishing new partnerships with local, regional and national organizations and companies and enhance the DC Tri Club membership experience.